Agents

 Roles feel it differently.
 The on-call engineer sees runaway-cost alerts when a loop misclassifies a tool error as the goal being unreachable, and bounces between retry and replan forever.
 The product lead sees abandoned-session rates climb when a loop stops short.
 The compliance reviewer sees actions taken at iteration four that no human approved, because the agent’s plan changed mid-loop.

-In 2026 stacks, the loop runs inside frameworks — OpenAI Agents SDK’s Runner.run_sync, LangGraph’s graph.invoke, CrewAI’s Crew.kickoff — each with its own iteration semantics.
+In 2026 stacks, the loop runs inside agent frameworks.
+OpenAI Agents SDK’s Runner.run_sync, LangGraph’s graph.invoke, CrewAI’s Crew.kickoff. each with its own iteration semantics.
 The framework handles the mechanics, but the engineering responsibility for bounding the loop, measuring progress, and terminating cleanly stays with the team.
 If your loop has no progress eval and no hard cap, it has no production story.
+The public references that best surface unbounded-loop failures are τ-bench (Anthropic’s multi-turn customer-support set, where frontier agents plateau in the mid-60% range as iteration counts grow) and SWE-Bench Verified (500 human-validated GitHub issues), where successful runs cluster tightly in turn count and failed runs are almost always the long-tail outliers.

 How FutureAGI Handles Agent Loops

-Concretely: a research agent built on the OpenAI Agents SDK is showing creeping latency.
+Concretely: a research agent built on the OpenAI Agents SDK with GPT-5.1 is showing creeping latency.
 A FutureAGI trace dashboard reveals the iterations-per-trace p99 jumped from 4 to 14 after a tool spec was edited.
-StepEfficiency flags 9.4 wasted iterations on average; GoalProgress shows progress flatlines after iteration 4 — the agent is calling the same broken search tool over and over.
+StepEfficiency flags 9.4 wasted iterations on average; GoalProgress shows progress flatlines after iteration 4. the agent is calling the same broken search tool over and over.
 The team adds a per-tool failure cap, sets a hard max_turns=8, and ships a regression eval that fails any trace exceeding 6 iterations.
 Cost drops 60%.
 Without per-iteration spans and per-iteration evaluators, this would have shown up as “agent is slow” with nowhere to look.
+Unlike LangSmith’s trace view that shows iteration count, FutureAGI scores each iteration’s progress.

 How to Measure or Detect It